dirkpetersen/crowd-hpc/README.md

 ### Contribute back

-if you would like to contribute changes back to crowd-hpc via pull request do this :
+if you would like to contribute changes back to crowd-hpc via pull request nor or later do this :

 - Fork the repos from: https://github.com/dirkpetersen/crowd-hpc/fork
 - add the public key from your VS-code machine to ~/.ssh/authorized_keys